Stern Review: General comments

-According to a paper Weitzman (2007), the Stern Review is "right for the wrong reasons".
+Weitzman went on to call the Stern Review "right for the wrong reasons".

 At a seminar held in 2006, Cambridge economist Partha Dasgupta commented on the Stern Review.

 Dasgupta (2006, p.
 1) described the Review as "a long and impressive document", but felt that the authors had treated the issue of intergenerational equity (via the social discount rate) "cavalierly".
 Dasgupta (2006, pp. 6–7) accepted the Review's argument for a PTP-rate of 0.1%, but did not accept Stern's choice of 1 for the elasticity of marginal utility.
 He argued this point by calculating a saving rate of 97.5% based on the Review's values for the PTP-rate and elasticity of marginal utility.
 Dasgupta stated that "[a] 97.5% savings rate is so patently absurd that we must reject it out of hand."
 The calculation by Dasgupta was based on a model which had a deterministic economy, constant population, and no technological change.

 Dasgupta's calculation was later cited by Berkeley economist Hal Varian.

 Writing in The New York Times newspaper, Varian commented "Sir Partha's stripped-down model leaves out uncertainty, technological change and population growth, but even so, such a high savings rate is totally implausible."
 Varian also questioned whether or not it was ethical for the current generation to transfer wealth to future generations (via investment in mitigation), who, given Stern's assumptions, would be much wealthier than we presently are.

 Smith (2009) responded to Dasgupta's criticism of the Stern Review's implied savings rate.

 She showed that the rates of PTP and risk aversion in the Stern Review are consistent with saving rates of 25–32% rather than 97.5% when a macroeconomic model with the production function actually used by Stern and Nordhaus is used.

 According to Dietz (2008, pp. 10–11), Varian's analysis had apparently confused the PTP-rate with the social discount rate.
 The PTP-rate, if positive, discounts the welfare of future generations even if they are poorer than the current generation.
 The social discount rate used by Stern, however, accounts for the possible increased wealth (consumption) of future generations through the product ηg (see the formula cited in the section on inherent discounting).

 Terry Barker of the Tyndall Centre Climate Change Research wrote a paper (Barker, 2008) supportive of the Review.
 Barker was critical of how some economists have applied cost-benefit analysis to climate change: